Listen to Podcast

 How to Support It:

-2. You need active engagement to stay focused
+2. Attention regulation (aka: you need active engagement to stay focused)

 Sometimes you might need to talk to stay present.
 If you force yourself to stay silent for too long, you'll drift.
 That might meant that your listening is more active than others, and that's ok!
 There's ways to do this that will reinforce connection rather than lessen it.